Store Mapping

 Formatting Values

-In html you can only use Strings in your attributes like in the value attribute of input {}.
-To use other data types in your model you have to specify how to represent a specific value as String (e.g. Number, Currency, Date).
-When you work with input {} you also need parse the entered text back to your data type.
-For all Kotlin basic types there is a convenience function asString() which generates a Lens from this type to String and vice versa.
-Therefore, it calls internally the T.toString() and String.toT() functions.
+HTML allows only Strings in your attributes, for example the value attribute of input {}.
+To use other data types in your model, you have to specify how a type should be represented as String (e.g. Number, Currency, Date).
+When working with input {}, you also need parse the user input back to your data type.
+For all Kotlin basic types, there is a convenience function asString() which generates a Lens from this type to String and vice versa.
+It internally calls the T.toString() and String.toT() functions.

 @Lenses